 The frequency of testing and the type of test depend on age and health history.

 Women aged 21–29 years should have a Pap test alone every 3 years.
 HPV testing is not recommended.

-Women aged 30–65 years should have a Pap test and an HPV test (co-testing) every 5 years.
-It also is acceptable to have a Pap test alone every 3 years.
+Women aged 30–65 years should have a Pap test alone every 3 years, or either a Pap test and an HPV test (co-testing) or an HPV test alone every 5 years.

 Cervical cancer screening should stop after age 65 years if there have not been any prior abnormalities.
 Abnormalities include moderate or severe abnormal cervical cells or cervical cancer.
 When there are either three negative Pap test results in a row or two negative co-test results in a row within the past 10 years, with the most recent test performed within the past 5 years screening can stop at 65.

 Those who have had had a hysterectomy may still need screening.
 The decision is based on whether the cervix was removed, why the hysterectomy was needed, and whether there is a history of moderate or severe cervical cell changes or cervical cancer.
 Even if the cervix has been removed at the time of hysterectomy, cervical cells can still remain at the end of the vagina.
 If there is a history of cervical cancer or cervical cell changes, screening should continue for 20 years after the time of the hysterectomy.

 Women who have a history of cervical cancer, are infected with human immunodeficiency virus (HIV), have a weakened immune system, or who were exposed to diethylstilbestrol (DES) before birth may require more frequent screening than these routine guidelines.

 Having an HPV vaccination does not change screening recommendations.
 Women who have been vaccinated against HPV still need to follow the screening recommendations for their age group.

 Women who have been immunized against HPV-16 and HPV-18 should be screened the same as non-immunized women according to age.